shayanbo/VideoPlayerContainer/README.md

 ```

-Now, you can see a icon on the center, and in default, you can tap the screen to make it visible or invisible. but you can see that we don't fill in logic code to make the icon works ( play and pause).
+Now, you can see a icon on the center, and in default, you can tap the screen to make it visible or invisible.
+But you can see that we don't fill in logic code to make the icon works ( play and pause).
 How?

-When we created the player view and passed in the context instance. the context instance will be put in the environment. so all of the widgets inside the video player container will have access to the context.
+When we created the player view and passed in the context instance, the context instance will be put in the environment.
+So all of the widgets inside the video player container will have access to the context.
 Instead of accessing context directly on the Widget, we prefer using Service as the ViewModel to handle all of the functions of the Widget.

 ```swift